F Sharp (Yellowjackets): 1996

 The plane crashes in the wilderness, killing many of the passengers.
 The group barely escapes the plane as it starts catching fire, with Jackie (Ella Purnell) forcing Shauna (Sophie Nélisse) to abandon Van (Liv Hewson), who is unable to take off her seatbelt.
 Van barely escapes, but winds up with a scarred face.
 Assistant coach Ben Scott (Steven Krueger) has his leg crushed by one of the plane's bulkheads, and Misty (Sammi Hanratty) shocks everyone by amputating his leg and cauterizing it.

 Using her medical aid experience, Misty helps the injured.
 The team finds that Coach Bill Martinez (Carlos Sanz) has died due to his body landing on a tree, devastating his children Travis (Kevin Alves) and Javi (Luciano Leroux).
 Jackie tries to maintain peace among the group, explaining that the plane's emergency locator beacon will reveal their location and that they will be rescued very soon.
-Later, while going to urinate, Misty discovers the beacon.
+Later, while going to urinate, Misty discovers the black box.
 She overhears two girls saying that they are lucky to have her and appreciate her efforts to save them.
-Enjoying the attention she is receiving, Misty destroys the beacon.
+Enjoying the attention she is receiving, Misty destroys the black box, mistaking it for the beacon.